haraesh-jr/haraesh-jr.github.io/cv-en.md

 I have a CodePen profile!
 It’s [https://codepen.io/haraeshjr](https://codepen.io/haraeshjr)

-I also have a Github (I have not added any repos to it, but I plan to work on some personal projects): [https://github.com/haraeshverse](https://github.com/haraeshverse)
+I also have a Github (I have not added any repos to it, however): [https://github.com/haraeshverse](https://github.com/haraeshverse)

 # Introduction

 Hello!
 First, thank you for taking the time to visit my profile.

 My name is Haraesh (pronounced *H-array-sh*).
-(My last name is too long so let us not get there) I am currently doing my second year in a Masters in Cloud and Network Infrastructures at the University of Rennes in Rennes, France.
+I am currently doing my second year in a Masters in Cloud and Network Infrastructures at the University of Rennes in Rennes, France, and, as part of it, an end-of-studies research internship at IRISA.

 I usually have to reduce my CV/résumé to be compact in a single page so a recruiter or anyone who reads it reads it as quickly as possible, but I do not believe in that being representative of all the work one does during their academic/professional career.
 I believe there is a lot we all do in our respective fields, even if we do not know that, and it is important to have a proof of that.

 Which is the intention behind this website.
 This is intended to be a no-holds-barred, complete version of exactly what I have done in my studies and work so far.
 I intend for it to be as elaborate as possible.
 I hope you are interested by what you read.

 # Professional and Academic Experience

+03 February 2025 - 31 July 2025 (planned): **End-of-studies internship** at **Institut de recherche en informatique et systèmes aléatoires(IRISA)** with the **Magellan** team in **Rennes, France**

+- Working on a fog computing platform for environmental monitoring
+- Attempting to integrate workload injection, environmental data analysis applications and existing dataset into the application

 September 2023 - August 2025: **Studying** a **Masters** in **Cloud and Network Infrastructures** at the **University of Rennes** in **Rennes, France**